AlexanderMelde/AlexanderMelde/README.md

 ### Hello there 👋

 I love to try out new technologies and explore practical applications.
+Here you can find my open source web and mobile apps, prototypes for my research in the field of AI and computer vision and some handy tools for everyday life.

+Some notable examples include:
-For example, I have already developed a system for the [recognition of human actions](https://github.com/AlexanderMelde/Handlungserkennung) (🇩🇪) in webcam videos and worked on a [traffic sign recognition](https://github.com/AlexanderMelde/Verkehrszeichenerkennung) (🇩🇪) based on machine learning.
+- a system for the [recognition of human actions](https://github.com/AlexanderMelde/Handlungserkennung) (🇩🇪) in webcam videos

-The most experience I have had so far is in the field of web development.
-However, through my studies and numerous hobby projects I also know a lot about application development (PC & Android) and other new technology trends.

-Currently I am deepening my knowledge in the field of Artificial Intelligence as academic staff in Karlsruhe, Germany.
+- a [traffic sign recognition](https://github.com/AlexanderMelde/Verkehrszeichenerkennung) (🇩🇪) based on machine learning.
+- the [SPHAR dataset](https://github.com/AlexanderMelde/SPHAR-Dataset) (🌟) with over 7000 videos that you can use for action recognition
+- the [downloader for heise magazines](https://github.com/AlexanderMelde/dl_for_heise) (🌟), which allows to batch-download popular German computer magazines
+- a [click dummy for the gym-on-demand startup FORTIS](https://github.com/AlexanderMelde/fortis) (🌟), visualizing their upcoming apps capabilities

-Most recently, i published the [SPHAR dataset](https://github.com/AlexanderMelde/SPHAR-Dataset) (🌟) with over 7000 videos that you can use for action recognition.
-Just a few months ago, i also published the [YAPF GitHub Action](https://github.com/AlexanderMelde/yapf-action) (🌟), which can be used for checking python code formatting.
+- the [YAPF GitHub Action](https://github.com/AlexanderMelde/yapf-action) (🌟), which can be used for checking python code formatting.
+- a [search engine for pretained ML models](https://github.com/Q-AMeLiA/searchengine) (🌟) that can be used for image recognition and fine tuning
+- student projects about [Voice Cloning](https://github.com/AlexanderMelde/VoiceCloning) (🇩🇪), [3D GANs](https://github.com/AlexanderMelde/3D-GAN) (🇩🇪) and an [AR Sudoku Solver](https://github.com/AlexanderMelde/AR-Sudoku) (🇩🇪).

 You can view my full portfolio and my bio at [melde.net](https://melde.net) (🇩🇪) or follow my [LinkedIn](https://www.linkedin.com/in/alexandermelde/) (🌟) profile for updates on hackathons and job activities.